Azure-Samples/azure-cosmos-java-sql-api-samples/README.md

 ## Prerequisites

-* A Java IDE such as IntelliJ IDEA or VSCode
 * Maven
 * Java SE JRE 8
 * Setting up an Azure Cosmos DB account through the Azure Portal.
 The **Create a database account** section of [this guide](https://docs.microsoft.com/en-us/azure/cosmos-db/create-sql-api-java) walks you through account creation.